sweetrb/life_perl/README.md

-# life.pl
+# Conway's game of life implemented in Perl
-This is an example of Conway's Life game implemented in Perl This version uses the Curses.pm library and was developed on a Raspberry pi 2 system running raspian
+This version uses the Curses.pm library and was developed on a Raspberry pi 2 running Raspian It has also been verified on OS X El Capitan 10.11.4